 This recently reissued book, complete with a thick set of gorgeous, full-color plates, suggests approaches to creating harmonious arrangements of color in applications ranging from interiors to fashion to floral arranging.
 Vanderpoel was ahead of her time in a number of ways.
 From her observation on the restorative power of nature’s greens to her way of representing color relationships in simple grids that anticipated the work of modernists color theorists like Albers and Itten by decades.
 When you are stuck on a color problem, Vanderpoel’s principles for color harmonies and detailed color studies are a gift.
 It’s also a great book to get a foundational understanding of color theory.
 Find it here.

 This is my go-to book about the physics of color.
 This book explains why true blue is so rare in nature, why iridescent colors shimmer, and why fluorescent pigments are so bright.
 (Answer: they actually absorb energy from a part of the spectrum that is invisible to us, making them seem to reflect more light than is shining on them.
 Whoa!)
 It’s no longer in print, but you can get a secondhand copy on Abebooks or Amazon.

-If this term caught your attention in ch 1 of Joyful (Energy), this slim book of philosophy and art history can give you a more thorough account of how the fear of color took root in Western society.
+If the term chromophobia caught your attention in chapter 1 of Joyful (Energy), this slim book of philosophy and art history can give you a more thorough account of how the fear of color took root in Western society.
 Chromophilic artist Batchelor shows how color has been equated with childishness, femininity, primitive culture, exoticism, and superficiality, and therefore marginalized.
-I found this book a great help in understanding why our surroundings often lack color, and why many of us feel a need to hold ourselves back from expressing our love of color in our clothes and environments.
+I found this book a great help in understanding why our surroundings often lack color.
+And why many of us feel a need to hold ourselves back from expressing our love of color in our clothes and environments.
 Read an excerpt here.

 Color Me Beautiful